SatoshiSakamori/0-as-dimension-switch/README.md

 This project is **not a formal mathematical system**.
 It is an **exploratory framework** for intuition, visualization, and creativity — not for formal computation or proof.
+*As English is not my native language, I used ChatGPT to assist in writing this README.
+Feedback and corrections are very welcome.*

 ## 🤝 Acknowledgments